What Constitutes a Hit-and-Run in New York City?

 - Altered relationships with family members

 The value assigned to these damages varies based on injury severity, recovery prospects, and individual circumstances.
-While some cases primarily involve straightforward medical expenses and temporary income disruption, serious injuries often warrant substantial compensation addressing both current costs and future implications.
+While some cases primarily involve straightforward medical expenses and temporary income disruption, serious injuries often warrant substantial compensation, including current and future damages.

-New York establishes strict filing deadlines for hit and run accident claims that vary based on your specific circumstances.
-For standard personal injury claims against identified drivers, you have three years from the accident date to file your lawsuit.
+New York establishes strict filing deadlines for hit-and-run accident claims that vary based on your specific circumstances.
+For standard personal injury claims against identified drivers, you must file your lawsuit three years from the accident date.

 If your case potentially involves government vehicles, such as city buses or maintenance trucks, you must file a Notice of Claim within just 90 days, followed by a lawsuit within one year and 90 days.

-The value of hit and run accident cases varies dramatically based on individual circumstances.
-While minor injuries might warrant modest compensation addressing primarily medical costs and temporary income disruption, serious harm often justifies substantial awards covering both economic losses and significant personal suffering.
+The value of hit-and-run accident cases varies dramatically based on individual circumstances.
+While minor injuries might warrant modest compensation, primarily medical costs, and temporary income disruption, serious harm often justifies substantial awards covering economic losses and significant personal suffering.

 Key factors affecting your case value include: